OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Methodology

-First, we extract a discriminative global \tb{Place Descriptor} (a high-dimensional vector) for each image using a pre-trained VPR model.
-Based on the assumption that geographically close images are visually similar, the cosine similarity of their descriptors is used to quantify place matches.
+\bt{ First, we extract a discriminative global descriptor (\ie a high-dimensional vector) for each image using a pre-trained VPR model \cite{yin2025general}.
+Under the assumption that geographically proximate images are visually similar, the cosine similarity between descriptors serves as a place-match score.
+However, single-frame descriptor matching is fragile: limited descriptor discriminability, appearance changes, and perceptual aliasing all contribute to false positives.
+We address this through sequence-based matching, which accumulates per-frame descriptor similarity scores along a trajectory to derive a more robust overall match score.
+SeqSLAM~\cite{milford2012seqslam} assumes continuous, heavily overlapping trajectories with near one-to-one alignments, which breaks down where trajectories span full, partial, or non-contiguous overlap (Fig.~\ref{fig:explanation_vpr}); forcing a single continuous path then causes missed or spurious matches.}